Showmax/SHMTableView/README.md

 }
 ```

-SHMTableView loads NIB with the same name as the cell type.
-The library and UITableView use this name as reuse identifier when registering cells to UITableView.
+`SHMTableView` loads NIB with the same name as the cell type.
+The library and `UITableView` use this name as reuse identifier when registering cells to `UITableView`.

 ### Sections